RobinKwong/robinkwong.github.io/_posts/2019-06-06-emotional-storytelling.md

 - We turned a set of interview transcripts and notes into a rap and spoken word performance
 - We had a piece of conceptual artwork that compared blockchain to human memory
-- We had a piece of participatory theatre that explored grief and technology.
+- We had a piece of participatory theatre that explored grief and technology
+- We brought our Work Tribes column to life with a series of live performance vignettes

 ![](/images/fifteenseconds/Slide21.jpeg)